Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 20th century

-The transition between the 19th century and the 20th century for the classical guitar has been crucial for its development.
-Throughout classical guitar life, we have noticed that the instrument has faced ups and downs in popularity.
+The transition from the 19th century to the 20th century for the classical guitar has been crucial to its development.
+Throughout the classical guitar's history, we have observed that the instrument has experienced fluctuations in popularity.
 For various reasons, the 20th century is considered the instrument's most crucial century.
-This section will unfold the new relation between the composer and performer and how it contributed with the continuation and growth of the classical guitar.
+This section will explore the new relationship between the composer and performer and how it contributed to the continuation and growth of the classical guitar.
 With technological innovation in different facets of society, music benefited greatly.
-Some characteristics of music written in the 20th century is the usage of technology, experimentation with genres, style, colour, timbre, sounds, tonality and atonality with Stravinisky and Schoenberg leading with two different views of music.
-On the other hand, those criteria fit nicely on the guitar because of the instrument's history and the freedom that brings all those characteristics to the instrument.
-For example, quartal harmony employed by the impressionistic composers is comfortably executable on the classical guitar.
-With the arrival of the 20th century, the instrument did not need to be restricted by the chromaticism found in the romantic era, which was physically demanding on the instrument and hard to execute.
-On the other hand, we can see Manuel de Falla's admiration and optimism for the future of the guitar:
+Some characteristics of music written in the 20th century include the use of technology, experimentation with genres, style, colour, timbre, sounds, tonality, and atonality, with Stravinsky and Schoenberg leading with two distinct views of music.

 “Falla believes intensely in the Future of the guitar… But at this point, some readers may interrupt with a particular show of contempt; 'Future?
 I should have considered it an instrument of the past, one with a past, at all events!'
 It is true that with us, the idea of 'playing on the Spanish guitar 'has somehow acquired a curiously disreputable significance, while the instrument itself is – or was until the arrival of Andres Segovia – regarded as a piece of romantic stage furniture.
 'No,' says Falla.
 'Not at all!
 Romantic times were precisely when the guitar was at its worst; then, of course, it spread all over Europe.
 It was made to play the sort of music that other instruments played, but it was not really suitable for nineteenth centruty music, and so it dropped out.
 It is coming back again because it is peculiarly adapted for modern music.”[7]